NTIG-Uppsala/restaurant-pos-system/documentation/documentation.md

 * Scroll down to the version tab and update the version

 In the installer folder, place the new POSS-Installer.msi and setup.exe file

+## Add product buttons during development

+* Navigate to the folder where the .exe is located
+    * Should be `PointOfSaleSystem/PointOfSaleSystem/bin/Debug/net6.0-windows`
+* Open the items.json file which is created when the project is run and there is no previous items.json
+* There new products can be added and old ones edited/deleted